Phrases from The Hitchhiker's Guide to the Galaxy: Reasoning

 Stephen Fry, a friend of Adams, claims that Adams told him "exactly why 42", and that the reason is "fascinating, extraordinary and, when you think hard about it, completely obvious."
 However, Fry says that he has vowed not to tell anyone the secret, and that it must go with him to the grave.
 In an interview at the Sydney Opera House in 2010, two minutes before the end of the show, Fry appears to be ready to reveal the answer, but remains inaudible due to an apparent failure of the microphone.
 John Lloyd, Adams' collaborator on The Meaning of Liff and two Hitchhiker's fits, said that Adams has called 42 "the funniest of the two-digit numbers."

 The number 42 appears frequently in the work of Lewis Carroll, and some critics have suggested that this was an influence.
-They note, in particular, that Alice's attempt at her times tables (chapter two of the 1865 novel Alice's Adventures in Wonderland) breaks down at 4 x 13 answered in base 42, which virtually reverses the failure of 'the Question' ("What do you get if you multiply six by nine?"), in that the latter would equal "42" if calculated in base 13.
+They note, in particular, that Alice's attempt at her times tables (chapter two of the 1865 novel Alice's Adventures in Wonderland) breaks down at 4 × 13 answered in base 42, which virtually reverses the failure of 'the Question' ("What do you get if you multiply six by nine?"), in that the latter would equal "42" if calculated in base 13.
 They find further evidence of Carroll's influence in the fact that Adams entitled the episodes of the original radio series of The Hitchhiker's Guide to the Galaxy "fits", the word Carroll used to name the chapters of The Hunting of the Snark.

 There is the persistent tale that 42 is Adams' tribute to the indefatigable paperback book, and is the average number of lines on an average page of an average paperback.
-Another common guess is that 42 refers to the number of laws in cricket, a recurring theme of the books.Yet another possible reason relates to Adam's background in the ASCII character encoding, where the number 42 can be represented by an asterisk (*).
+Another common guess is that 42 refers to the number of laws in cricket, a recurring theme of the books.
+Yet another possible reason relates to Adam's background in the ASCII character encoding, where the number 42 can be represented by an asterisk (*).
 The asterisk, in turn, essentially represents "input whatever the user would like".
-This leaves the symbolic meaning that the answer to life, the universe, and everything is anything you, the user, would like it to be.
+This leaves the symbolic meaning that the answer to life, the universe, and everything is anything the user would like it to be.